K-vanc/Tempest-EPG-Generator/README.md

 <br>&nbsp;&nbsp;&nbsp;&nbsp;🔹 Tempest Configurator => You can create or edit choosen Tempest Configuration file
 <br><br>Also you can download ready-to-use website configuration files from repo and paste into tempest_config/site_config subfolder to use.
 ## What else I need to use Tempest?
 Basicly, nothing except a running PHP server.
-Tempest developed on PHP 7 enviroment and but should work fine any PHP version > 5.3.
+Tempest is developed on PHP 7 enviroment but should work fine with any PHP version > 5.3.
 Also some quick tests are showing that Tempest will work fine on PHP 8.